pstolarz/CRaC/README.md

-By default CRaC works with 32-elements lookup tables, which produce lower footprint size with some performance loss as presented in the following table (the same test condition as previously):
+By default CRaC works with 32-elements lookup tables, which produce lower footprint size with some performance loss as presented in the following table (the same test conditions as previously):

 |            | clang -O | clang    | gcc -O   | gcc      |
 |------------|----------|----------|----------|----------|